Segmentation in Style: Unsupervised Semantic Image Segmentation with Stylegan and CLIP: Abstract

 \section{Abstract}

 We introduce a method that allows to automatically segment images into semantically meaningful regions without human supervision.
-Derived regions are consistent across different images and coincide with human-defined semantic classes on some datasets.
-In cases where semantic regions might be hard for human to define and consistently label, our method is still able to find meaningful and consistent semantic classes.
+The derived regions are consistent across different images and coincide with human-defined semantic classes on some datasets.
+The method is particularly useful in cases where the labelling and definition of semantic regions pose a challenge for humans.
 In our work, we use pretrained StyleGAN2~\cite{karras2020analyzing} generative model: clustering in the feature space of the generative model allows to discover semantic classes.
-Once classes are discovered, a synthetic dataset with generated images and corresponding segmentation masks can be created.
+Once classes are discovered, a synthetic dataset with generated images and corresponding segmentation masks is created.
 After that a segmentation model is trained on the synthetic dataset and is able to generalize to real images.
 Additionally, by using CLIP~\cite{radford2021learning} we are able to use prompts defined in a natural language to discover some desired semantic classes.
 We test our method on publicly available datasets and show state-of-the-art results.
 The source code for the experiments reported in the paper has been made public~\footnote{\url{https://github.com/warmspringwinds/segmentation_in_style}}